rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 	<EnableVolumeSlider value="1"/>

 ### EnableBacklightSlider
-Specific to the MC2100:<BR>Allows or prevents the key combination Orange+F2 from bringing up a slider to adjust the backlight.
+Specific to the MC2100.
+Allows or prevents the key combination Orange+F2 from bringing up a slider to adjust the backlight.
 This setting is not application specific and will be applied globally on the device.

 **Possible Values**